peasee/poll/README.md

 # poll
 An open source, high performance, polling platform

+# Usage

+A publically available instance of the polling software is available at https://poll.nullabyte.com for anyone to use, free of charge, free of ads, free of tracking.

 # Architecture

 This configuration assumes you're running your poller service behind CloudFlare, and relies on both the CloudFlare supplied headers for originating IP and HTTP->HTTPS redirection on the CloudFlare layer.